 Will Carbon Monoxide Build Up In The Tent?

-Yes, carbon monoxide will build up in the tent, but if you turn the heater of periodically or when the desired temperature has been reached, you can limit some of the buildups As we have mentioned in the safety features is that the top brands also have oxygen detection technology built into these heaters.
-Oxygen detection will automatically turn off the heater to ensure that carbon monoxide buildup has been limited to an extent.
+Yes, carbon monoxide will build up in the tent, but if you turn the heater of periodically or when the desired temperature has been reached, you can control and CO2 buildup.
+Top tent heater brands incorporate oxygen detection technology built into their heaters.
+Low oxygen level detection will automatically turn off the heater to ensure that carbon monoxide buildup is limited.

-What Power Output Is The Right Output For A 4-Person Tent?
+What Power Output Is The Right For A 4-Person Tent?

 The power output will vary depending on the tent size and if the tent has various rooms or not.
 However, anything around the 5,000 BTU mark should be sufficient for a 4-person tent in relatively cold temperatures.
 You also need to keep the temperatures in mind, as this will have a greater impact on the type of heater you choose.

 These heaters are phenomenal in their own right.
 Many of them are designed for specific purposes, but the larger majority of these heaters can be used virtually anywhere and anytime.
-We highly recommend all these tent heaters for you as an avid camper and e believe they should keep you warm this coming winter.
-Now, it is your turn to let us know which of the tent heaters you like or think we should have included.
-Drop your comment in the comment section for us to see.
+We highly recommend all these tent heaters for you as an avid camper and we believe they should keep you warm this coming winter.
+Now, it is your turn to let us know which of tent heater you like or think we should have included.